dbelz/HorribleSubs-Renamer/README.md

 ```

 ### --old-value and --new-value
-These options are used to replace a certain string in the extractd title.
+These options are used to replace a certain string in the extracted title.
 Required: false
 Default: null